limako/rpi-gpio/_episodes/03-pinout.md

 - "What do pins do?"
 - "How can you refer to pins?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Refer to pins physically and programatically"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "There are 2 separate schemes, BOARD and GBM, for referring to the pins."
 ---
 There are 40 GPIO pins.
 A great resource for exploring the pins is the [PinoutComprehensive Guide to the Raspberry Pi](https://pinout.xyz/).